IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 I know there is a lot of discussion going on about this topic.

 We should getting things done fast and concentrate on the most important thing : hacking the functionality.
-Understanding Typescript syntax can be challenging and I would hate to exclude participants just because they don't-know/have-limited-knowledge about Typescript.
+Understanding Typescript syntax can be challenging and I would want to avoid locking people out just because they don't-know/have-limited-knowledge about Typescript.

 ### Linting